orcfax/docs/docs/developer-manual/consume.md

 # Consuming Orcfax Statements

-This document aims to explain how dapp developers (ie integrators) can integrate Orcfax feeds into their dapp with all the technical details included.
+This document aims to explain how dApp developers (ie integrators) can integrate Orcfax feeds into their dApp with all the technical details included.

 ## Overview